department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/index.md

 majorlinks:
   - url: /vocational-rehab-and-employment/service-disabled/
     title: Options and Eligibility for the Service Disabled
-    description: You may be eligible for help learning new skills, finding a new job, getting educational counseling, or returning to your former job.
+    description: You may be eligible to get help learning new skills, finding a new job, getting educational counseling, or returning to your former job.
 Choose your VR&E track.
   - url: /vocational-rehab-and-employment/apply-vre/
     title: Application Process
     description: Find out how to apply for VR&amp;E as a Servicemember or Veteran.